Nrico/fineartsuite/README.md

 After running the server, visit `http://localhost:3000` in your browser to view the homepage.

+### Configuration

+The server reads credentials and session configuration from environment variables.
+These are optional and default to development-friendly values:

+- `ADMIN_USERNAME` – username for the admin login (defaults to `admin`)
+- `ADMIN_PASSWORD` – password for the admin login (defaults to `password`)
+- `SESSION_SECRET` – secret used to sign session cookies (defaults to `gallerysecret`)

+Set these variables before starting the server to override the defaults.

 ## Gallery pages

 Navigating to `/demo-gallery` or another gallery slug will display a public gallery page rendered from placeholder data.